Wassimkr/Wassimkr/README.md

 ### What I'm working on 🔭

-I'm currently working on a project that involves developing a cloud-edge computing continuum applications management dashboard using Semantic web techniques, microservices, Docker, Kubernetes, network slicing, and cloud.
+I'm currently working on a project that involves developing a cloud computing applications management dashboard using Semantic web techniques, microservices, Docker, Kubernetes, and the cloud.

 ### What I'm learning 🌱